Is Your Running Heart Rate Too High?

 Refer back to the zones and note that most of your workouts should take place in the 3rd zone.
-So if you are trying to figure out what your safe heart rate is, use a zone calculator to determine that.
+So if you are trying to figure out your safe heart rate, use a zone calculator to determine that.

 Why Is My Heart Rate So High?

 The first thing you need to be aware of is that not everyone’s workout heart rate is always consistently low.
 Some runners are often redlining when they run.
-I am not saying that is okay or healthy, just that for some people they are naturally higher than others.
+I am not saying that it is okay or healthy, just that they are naturally higher than others for some people.

 Consider what your resting heart rate is.
 Is it naturally higher than other people your age?

 You should also consider that the standard heart rate zone calculation explained above (220 minus your age) is not necessarily accurate and is a debated topic.
 Some people think there are a lot more things to take into consideration.
 Please be reassured that there is no one set “normal heart rate for runners.”

 There are more complicated calculations that can be made that are felt to be more accurate.
 Maybe taking one of these calculators into consideration shows your heart rate isn’t as high as you fear it is.

 If your heart rate is not normally high but recently has been elevated, you should consider seeing a doctor to have it checked out.
 Other questions to ask yourself include: